pgale/HA_TSV_Dashboards/README.md

 [Music Assistant](https://music-assistant.io/)
 The ThinkSmart View does act as a player (via Fully Kiosk Browser) and sounds good.
 Currently there is a bug in the Music Assistant Fully Kiosk module that prevents tracks changing.
 It has been logged to be fixed at some point (hopefully the next release).

+### Other features ###

+- I also have popups triggered by the Reolink video doorbell being pushed and Frigate detecting a person or animal.
+This triggers the Bubble Card popup via a boolean helper.
+I also send TTS to the devices around the house using HA Cloud for fabulous sounding voices (I like OliviaNeural best).

+- Conditional popus also include if the letterbox sensor has been triggered.

+- I plan on adding conditional popups for my iParcelBox to say when a parcel has been delivered.
+It does already on an NSPanelPro in my hallway.

 ### Management Screen (optional) ###